welchmatt/Neural-Network-Framework/README.md

 ```

 ### test_autoenc.f08
-Right now, this just has a sanity check for deconvolutional layers (convolutional layers with "full" padding).
-For now, it creates an autoencoder-styled network:
+Currently, this is just a sanity check for deconvolutional layers (convolutional layers with "full" padding).
+For now, it creates an autoencoder-style network:
 ```
 ----------------------
  dimensions:               rows        cols    channels